ahmed-selama/fraud-detection-model/README.md

 # Save changes
 i put a code that save the new Dataset after cleaning and processing the data in the drive even the model after training and the results and the plots all of that in the drive so you can change the way you save it what ever you want read the comment you will undertand the part where  i saved the data
 # About the feachers
-i change some name of feachers so it will be clear and i did a feacher engennearing for it so add more feachers not a lot just what you need for prediction
+i change some name of feachers so it will be clear and i did a feacher engennearing for it so I add more feachers not a lot just what you need for prediction